vesuxyz/docs/docs/user-guides/btcfi-mode.md

 ![BTCFi Mode](./images/btcfi-mode.png)

-## How BTCFi mode works
+## How BTCFI mode works

-BTCFi mode shows markets centered around Bitcoin.
+BTCFI mode shows best-fitting markets for using your Bitcoin.

-Each asset is shown with a best-fitting market.
-You can switch to other BTC pools using the pool selector.

-You can switch to other pools using the selector to explore other available markets.
+You can use the pool selector to explore other BTC pools and their available markets.

 ![Select a pool](./images/btcfi-mode-pool-selector.png)

-## Earn in BTCFi mode
+## Earn in BTCFI mode

 1. Select a market you want to deposit
 2. Set the amount and click **Start earning**